Quake warning adds new worries to tornado-prone Oklahoma

-OKLAHOMA CITY (Reuters) - A warning from U.S. scientists that Oklahoma may be hit by a major earthquake has caused a run on insurance policies for tremors in the heartland state, adding to the woes of residents already in the firing line of devastating tornadoes.
+OKLAHOMA CITY, May 8 (Reuters) - A warning from U.S. scientists that Oklahoma may be hit by a major earthquake has caused a run on insurance policies for tremors in the heartland state, adding to the woes of residents already in the firing line of devastating tornadoes.

 Quakes have typically been infrequent in Oklahoma, yet not unheard of.
 But in the past year, minor tremors have hit the state hundreds of times, raising worries the big one may be just around the corner.